kaneuffe/RTP-microhack/README.md

 - TF_VAR_cyclecloud_public_access_address_prefixes (Comma deparated list of IP adress ranges allowed to access the environment, e.g. 120.10.1.3/32, 123.10.2.4/24)
 - TF_VAR_terrafrom_state_storage_account_name (Name of the Azure Storage Account that contains the BLOB container, terraform-state, where the terraform state file is stored)

-In addition, if you want to use a service principle instead of "az login" the following, additional environment variables need to be defined in a later step:
+In addition, if you want to use a service principle instead of usging the Azure client command "az login" the following, additional environment variables need to be defined in a later step:

 - ARM_CLIENT_ID
 - ARM_CLIENT_SECRET